Top accommodation tips if you’re travelling in the UK

 It’s great to forget your routine on holiday.
 But on those longer summer trips, it’s quite frustrating when you can’t do things that you’d normally be able to do at home.
 Like washing your clothes, cooking dinner, online shopping… to name a few.
 Well, students call our residences ‘home’ during term-time for a good reason.
 Need something delivered?
 Fret not, our reception staff take care of deliveries.
 How about a workspace?
 Many residences feature quiet study spaces.
 Itching to hit the gym?
 You’ll find these at residences in London, Manchester, Bristol, Cardiff, Newcastle, Southampton and Wolverhampton.
 Err… need to wash your gym clothes?
 Make the most of the on-site laundry facilities.
 You don’t have to sacrifice your home comforts just because you're away from home.

-Travelling in the UK to work, study or see some sights?
-Student residences are a smart solution, even for non-students.
+Travelling in the UK to work or study?
+Student residences are a smart solution.

 Browse your options to find a room that suits you.